zasdaym/cka/README.md

 ## Review

 - Create new namespace named `marketplace`.
+- Create 3 deployments inside the namespace `marketplace`: `backend`, `frontend` and `experiment` using image `nginx:1.27.2`.
 - Create a NetworkPolicy that only allows traffic to pods with labels app=backend if the source pod has label app=frontend inside the `marketplace` namespace.
+- Test by accessing the backend pod IP from the frontend and experiment pods.

 # Storage